-Military Rescue wife of Abu Yarsir, personal physician to AbubakarShekau, 700 abductees as fishermen, farmers in Lake Chad Region
+Military Rescue wife of Abu Yarsir, personal physician to Abubakar Shekau, 700 abductees as fishermen, farmers in Lake Chad Region

 They were immediately given medical attention and later handed over to the Borno State Government for further processing and administering and during the second phase of Operation DEEP PUNCH II, another set of 84 abductees were rescued by troops from one of the BHT camps clamped down in Sambisa.

-Among these rescued abductees, h said is the wife of Abu Yarsir, the personal physician to Abubakar Shekau while in the northern fringes of Borno state alone, over 700 abductees comprising fishermen and farmers were rescued in the ongoing operations in the Lake Chad Region.
+Among these rescued abductees, he said is the wife of Abu Yarsir, the personal physician to Abubakar Shekau while in the northern fringes of Borno state alone, over 700 abductees comprising fishermen and farmers were rescued in the ongoing operations in the Lake Chad Region.

 The ongoing operations by troops of Operation Lafiya Dole, intensified by artillery and aerial bombardments of identified BHT enclaves through coordinated close support of the Air Task Force, has yielded positive results, aside decimating the ranks of the insurgents.